 - Avoid over fertilising bulbs, especially those in pots.
 A little blood and bone at planting time, and then some slow release fertiliser as flowering finishes will ensure healthy bulbs for the following year.

 - Place your Tulips and Hyacinth in the crisper section of the refrigerator for 6-8 weeks before planting.
 The fridge replicates the cold winter temperatures the bulbs experience in their native habitat and helps them to perform better in our relatively warm climate.
+Lift these varieteies and store in a cool dark place to plant again the following year.

 Mr Fothergill’s has a beautiful range of Spring Flowering bulbs which are available in garden centres and leading national retailers, with a select range also available for purchase through our online store.
 If you are after a particular variety contact our Customer Service team on 02 4571 6200 to find your nearest retailer.